Ross Clark (poet)

 Ross Clark (born 30 August 1953) is an Australian poet.
 His poems often use strongly physical imagery and he is a strong exponent of haiku poetry.

 Life

-Born in Toowoomba, Clark attended Mt Gravatt High School and the University of Queensland.
+Born in Toowoomba, Clark attended Mount Gravatt State High School and the University of Queensland.
 He spent over a decade teaching in rural and regional communities.
 In recent years he has specialized in teaching poetry and creative writing at Queensland University of Technology, as well as performing as a musician.

 Critical recognition

-In 1990 Clark was an inaugural member of the Queensland Writers Train; in 2003 he was recipient of the Centenary of Federation Medal, otherwise known as the Centenary Medal, for "contribution to poetry"; in 2004 he was recipient of the Queensland Writers' Centre Johnno Award, "for outstanding contribution to Queensland writers and writing"; and in 2008 he was recipient of the Australian Book Review Poetry Prize.
+In 1990, Clark was an inaugural member of the Queensland Writers Train; in 2003 he was recipient of the Centenary of Federation Medal, otherwise known as the Centenary Medal, for "contribution to poetry"; in 2004 he was recipient of the Queensland Writers' Centre Johnno Award, "for outstanding contribution to Queensland writers and writing"; and in 2008 he was recipient of the Australian Book Review Poetry Prize.